|Country:||United States of America (USA)|

 Citra hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Citra Hops
+Origin and Geneology of the Citra Hop

 Citra was developed by the Hop Breeding Company of Yakima, WA and released in 2008.
 It is purported to include parentage of Hallertauer, American Tettnanger, and East Kent Goldings.